btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 = I need support! =

-Broadcast is sporadically supported in my spare time on the Wordpress support forum.
+Broadcast is supported in the forum.
 For users of the add-on packs, support is available via e-mail.

 = Debug dumps =

 A debug dump is the long text that is displayed when broadcasting a post with debug mode on.
 This dump can then be read to see what Broadcast is or isn't doing.

-To switch on debug mode, see the admin settings.
+To switch on debug mode, <a href="https://broadcast.plainviewplugins.com/doc/debug-mode/">see the admin settings</a>.
 If your site is live it would be wise to input your IP in the associated textarea, so that only you see the debug dump.

 = Blacklist, whitelisting, force broadcast =